MaxAnderson95/Get-FlavorOfTheDay/README.md

 # Get-FlavorOfTheDay
-Gets the flavor of the day from an inputted resturant
+Gets the flavor of the day from a Culver's resturant